High Tea in Vancouver

 Here’s what you get:

-• Generous portions on the tea tower
+• Generous portions on the tea set tower

 • Bold flavors and creative sandwiches (like curry chicken salad or beet hummus)